Multitask Learning for Scalable and Dense Multilayer Bayesian Map Inference: Experimental Evaluation

-For the MTL network, we use the architecture shown in Fig.~\ref{fig:deepWV3Plus} based on DeepLabv3+ and WideResNet38 backbone.
-During training, we use an SGD optimizer with the initial learning rate of $1e \times 3$ and a polynomial learning rate decay with the power of 1.0.
-Momentum and weight decay are set to 0.9 and $1e \times 4$, respectively.
-In addition, we adopt synchronized batch normalization (SBN) as in~\cite{zhu2019improving} with a batch size of 8 distributed over two Nvidia TITAN RTX GPUs and further make it task-specific.
-For both datasets, we use the pre-trained semantic segmentation model on Cityscapes~\cite{cordts2016cityscapes}.
-The traversability-specific decoder is also initialized with the pre-trained model with the intuition that the two tasks are highly related.
+For the MTL network, we use the architecture shown in Fig.~\ref{fig:networks} based on DeepLabv3+ and WideResNet38 backbone.
+During training, we use an SGD optimizer with initial learning rate 0.001, momentum 0.9 and weight decay 0.0001.
+A polynomial learning rate policy is also employed with the power of 1.0.
+In addition, we make the Synchronized Batch Normalization (SBN) in~\cite{zhu2019improving} task-specific, with a batch size of 8 distributed over two NVIDIA TITAN RTX GPUs.
+We use the pretrained semantic segmentation weights on Cityscapes~\cite{cordts2016cityscapes} for model initialization in all experiments.
+The traversability-specific decoder is also initialized with the pretrained weights considering the two tasks are closely related.
 All task-specific attention modules are randomly initialized.
 Our network implementation is based on~\cite{zhu2019improving} using PyTorch.
-We provide our code at \\ \href{https://github.com/ganlumomo/semantic-segmentation}{https://github.com/ganlumomo/semantic-segmentation}.
+We provide our code at~\href{https://github.com/ganlumomo/mtl-segmentation}{https://github.com/ganlumomo/mtl-segmentation}.

-The multi-layer Bayesian mapping algorithm is implemented in C++ with the Robot Operating System (ROS) and uses the Learning-Aided 3D Mapping Library (la3dm)~\cite{doherty2019learning}.
+The multilayer Bayesian mapping algorithm is implemented in C++ with the Robot Operating System (ROS) and uses the Learning-Aided 3D Mapping (LA3DM) library~\cite{doherty2019learning}.
 Kernel length-scale and kernel scale of the sparse kernel are set to 0.3 $\m$ and 10, respectively, and remain fixed throughout the experiments.
-Dirichlet and Beta hyperparameters are initialized to 0.001.
+Dirichlet concentration parameters and beta shape parameters are initialized to 0.001.
 All mapping experiments are conducted on an Intel i7 processor with 8 cores and 32 GB RAM.
-The implementation of our mapping algorithm is available at \\ \href{https://github.com/ganlumomo/MultilayerMapping}{https://github.com/ganlumomo/MultilayerMapping}.
+The implementation of our multilayer mapping algorithm is available at~\href{https://github.com/ganlumomo/MultiLayerMapping}{https://github.com/ganlumomo/MultiLayerMapping}.